-Molly Windsor and Line of Duty’s Martin Compston are returning for a second series of Alibi’s original crime series Traces.
+Molly Windsor and Line of Duty's Martin Compston return this month for a second season of Alibi's original crime series Traces.

-Season one followed three women who utilise forensics to uncover the truth about a deeply personal unsolved murder case, while season two will see the team reunite to solve “a series of cruel bombings in Dundee”.
+Season 1 followed three women who utilise forensics to uncover the truth about a deeply personal unsolved murder case, while season 2 will see the team reunite to solve "a series of cruel bombings in Dundee".

-The drama features three female leads – Breaking Bad’s Laura Fraser, Three Girls’ Molly Windsor and Continuum’s Jennifer Spence – in addition to Line of Duty’s Compston.
+The Traces cast features three female leads - Breaking Bad’s Laura Fraser, Three Girls’ Molly Windsor and Continuum’s Jennifer Spence - in addition to Compston.

-The tense series reached a shock conclusion in the season one finale, but the show’s renewal means that the forensic team will be returning for a different, second case.
+The tense series reached a shock conclusion in the season 1 finale, but the show's renewal means that the forensic team will be returning for a different, second case.

-The crime drama is something of a flagship show for Alibi, which is now branching out further into scripted television with Nicola Walker’s upcoming series Annika.
+The crime drama is something of a flagship show for Alibi, which recently branched out further into scripted television with Nicola Walker's series Annika.

-Read on for everything you need to know about Traces season two.
+Read on for everything you need to know about Traces season 2.

 Will there be a second season of Traces?

-Yes, Alibi has announced that Traces will return for another six-part run later in 2021.
-It’s not yet known whether the series will air on BBC One again.
-We’ll keep this page updated.
+Yes, Alibi has announced that Traces will return for another six-part run this month.

 Is there a release date for Traces season 2?

-Not yet.
-But on 2nd March 2021, Martin Compston shared an update that he was “back tracing”, alongside a shot of the cover page for episode one.
+On 2nd March 2021, Martin Compston shared an update that he was "back tracing", alongside a shot of the cover page for episode 1.

 RED Production Company also tweeted: "We had a great readthrough for #Traces series 2 this afternoon, looking forward to getting started."

-Emma Hedges (Three Girls’ Molly Windsor), Prof. Sarah Gordon (Breaking Bad’s Laura Fraser) and Prof. Kathy Torrance (Continuum’s Jennifer Spence) are the three main leads in the Traces cast, and will likely all return for season two.
+Emma Hedges (Three Girls’ Molly Windsor), Prof. Sarah Gordon (Breaking Bad’s Laura Fraser) and Prof. Kathy Torrance (Continuum’s Jennifer Spence) are the three main leads in the Traces cast, and will all return for season 2.

 She added: "I would love to see more of that.
 It'd be great if the pendulums swings, and then balances out so it's 50/50 – that would be incredible."